MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scRNA_en.md

 ......
 ```

-##### 2.2.2 GTF File Correction (Optional)
+#### GTF File Correction

-For GTF files with missing content, which may cause errors in the main analysis pipeline due to inability to annotate.
+For GTF files with missing content, this may cause the main analysis pipeline to fail annotation and report errors.
 This function can fill in missing information in gene and transcript lines.

 ```shell
 # Correct GTF file